 |Herb 'Golden Feverfew'|

-Deer resistant Shaw Island plant.
+A deer resistant Shaw Island garden plant.

 Some plants were more inviting to the deer than he expected and got nipped in the late summer after the lush growth in the fields tapered off.
 Those included Shasta Daisies, gaillardia, tulips, pansies, and almost all the annuals except zinnias.
 Deer also eat yew shrubs (although they're supposed to be poisonous) and cypress, and in the fall they rub small trees and shrubs with their horns and strip the bark off.